philsmd/7z2hashcat/README.md

 | 7                   | DEFLATE      |
 | 128                 | truncated    |

+Whenever the data needs to be either (pre)processed by multiple (2+) filters or whenever the data needs to be decompressed by multiple (2+) decompression algorithms, the attribute list (the fields `preprocessor attributes` and `coder attributes` accordingly) will be a comma-separated list of fields with type, order/position and attribute indicators.

+The rules for this **Multiple Compressor(s)/Preprocessor(s)** list are as follows:
+- all (additional) methods/coders need to be specified in the output hash format (the fields `coder attributes` and `preprocessor attributes` accordingly), even if they have no attributes
+- the format is a comma-separated list of type and order indicator (for both fields: compressor and preprocessor attributes), followed by a colon (:), followed by the attribute itself
+- the **first attribute**/item/codec for both fields (compressor and preprocessor attributes) needs no type and order indicator, only attributes
+- the type and position/order of the first decompressor/filter are implied (it's always the first decompressor/filter and the type is in the `data type indicator` field)
+- this also means that the field `data type indicator` (see format above) only indicates the **first** decompressor (if used) and (also, if used) the first preprocessing filter (this is also due to compatibility reasons with older formats)
+- for the additional (2+) decompressors/filters, the first number after the comma is the type and order indicator, after which follows a colon (:) and the attributes themself (could be empty/no attribute value for some codecs)
+- special case: the `coder attributes` field could start with a comma (and has also a type and order indicator) in the unlikely case where during archive generation a filter was applied after the final compression of the data.
+Otherwise it's always the case that the decompressor needs to be applied first

+Multiple Compressor(s)/Preprocessor(s) type and order indicator (it is one combined field/number):
+- upper nibble (4 bits, indicator >> 4) indicates the compressor/preprocessor **method**/type/codec (LZMA2, Delta, BCJ etc)
+- lower nibble (4 bits, indicator & 0xf) indicates the order/position (the step at which the (de)compressor/(pre)processor needs to be applied).
+The values are incrementing, the counter starts with 1

 # Sensitive data warning

 WARNING: as you can see from the hash format explanation above the hashes themself could sometimes contain sensitive data (in some cases the data is both encrypted and compressed).
 You should be careful when it comes to sharing the output of 7z2hashcat because people that understand the format might be able to extract sensitive data out of the decrypted (and decompressed) data.